WinClassic/winclassic.github.io/quickstart.md

     In recent Windows 10 builds the address bar has had some changes made to it that don't really gel with Classic theme.
 An alternative address bar called "Quero" can be found at the link below.
 Sadly, it was designed for Internet Explorer in mind, so there are a few annoyances with it - see the "Issues and Workarounds" sections for possible solutions.
     Link: <http://www.quero.at/>
     Skins for Quero: <https://winclassic.boards.net/thread/756/resource-library>
-    ** Quero installs and works on most setups, but a few people have noticed that it wasn't working for them, namely with Windows 8.1.**

 ## Issues and Workarounds:
+{% capture quero-disclaimer %}
+Quero installs and works on most setups, but a few people have noticed that it wasn't working for them, namely with Windows 8.1.
+{% endcapture %}
+{% include balloon.html title="About Quero installation" description=quero-disclaimer icon="bulb_16.png" %}

 1. **The right click menu is showing up blank with no text and really small!
 What do I do to fix it?**